 - 1/4 cup whole wheat flour for kneading

-Add all ingredients but the sunflower seeds to the mixer bowl and knead on low speed with the bread lopatka for 2-3 minutes.
+Add all ingredients but the sunflower seeds to the mixer bowl and knead on low speed with the dough hook for 2-3 minutes.

 While kneading add the sunflower seeds.